Winipedia/pyrig/docs/tests/autouse.md

 **Purpose**: Prevent `src` from importing `dev` code.

-**Assertion**: Scans all source files for dev imports of packages depending on pyrig using regex pattern matching.
+**Assertion**: Scans all source files for dev imports of packages depending on pyrig using regex pattern matching, excluding triple-quoted docstrings to avoid false positives from documentation.

 **Scope**: Session